nashif001/raiden-portfolio/README.md

   # Portfolio Website

   This is a code bundle for Portfolio Website.
-The original project is available at https://www.figma.com/design/4HGV6KCDhDsKGiBmVTqFkQ/Portfolio-Website.

   ## Running the code